TigerAppsOrg/tiger-junction/prerequisites/README.md

 # Princeton Course Prerequisites
-This directory contains the prerequisites for all courses at Princeton.
-The data is stored in YAML files, one for each department.
-This data is compiled into a JSON file for use in applications.
+This directory contains the prerequisites for all courses at Princeton since Fall 2020.
+The data is stored in formatted YAML files, one for each department.
+This data can be compiled into a JSON files for use in applications.

+### Why manually-inputted data?
-Unfortunately, due to prerequisites not being strictly enforced at Princeton, they don't really exist in a structured format.
-Individual courses list their prerequisites in a paragraph of text, meaning that algorithms struggle to parse them accurately (especially and/or relationships).
-Another option would be to use some form of AI to parse the texts, but that could also be inaccurate and would be a lot of work to set up.
-Therefore, the data is manually compiled from the course catalogs.
+At first glance, may would seem like some kind of algorithm could check prerequisites quickly, easily, and on-the-fly.
+Unfortunately, since prerequisites are not strictly enforced at Princeton, they don't exist in any official, structured format.
+Courses list their prerequisites in paragraph form, making algorithms struggle to accurately parse them and their relationships.

+Furthermore, some courses (especially language courses) do not list their prerequisites correctly.
+A 300-level course in Spanish literature would obviously require an advanced understanding of Spanish, but sometimes these courses list no prerequisites.
+Compound this with multiple pathways to advanced Spanish proficiency, not all of which may be listed as prerequisites, and you can see why deterministic algorithms are not the way to go.

+A possible solution would be to use some form of NLP and AI.
+However, this would be a little overkill considering there's only around 10,000 courses every 4 years, and it would be difficult to ensure the model's accuracy without extensive work.
+Hence, I decided to just manually input the prerequisites.

 ## File Structure
-Each file begins with YAML front matter with the code, name, and other metadata.You can also place local variables here, with the `name` being replaced by the `equ` value in the `reqs` field.
+The data is structured in a specific way so the compiler can understand it.
+Each file begins with YAML front matter with the code, name, and other metadata.
+You can also place local variables (macros) here, with the `name` being replaced by the `equ` value in the `reqs` field.
 For example, in `GER.yaml`:
 ```yaml
 vars:
   - name: ADVGER